namoopsoo/namoopsoo.github.io/content/post/2024-08-29--architectures.md

 - **Deep Speed**,  from **Microsoft**,  but hmm not well known I think.
 - Few years ago Google introduced JAX ([jax](https://github.com/google/jax) ) as a competitor since pytorch ( facebook ) , grew more popular.

+### (theory) But that single big vm multiple GPU approach,
+I think it is possibly a google colab bias because of convenience?
+(TODO look more into it.)

 ## But how can you scale back prop?
 You might train a small neural net with plain Gradient Descent with back propagation, over a few epochs.